technicallynotdeaf/Baanabus/README.md

-I was so sick of FAANG social sites.

-I needed to quit the world of inflamed status updates and dark patterns.
+I needed to quit the socmed world of inflamed status updates and dark patterns.

 But my friends!
 I needed to stay in touch with my friends!
 And I needed to remember all the things about them that I liked and that they care about.

-I needed a parent to remind me things.
-Like I said I would write an article for a friend by Sunday.
-Or I was going to message my other friend... but do I remember? nahhh.
+I needed something to remind me about things.
+Like ...
+I said I would write an article for a friend by Sunday.
+Or, I was going to message my other friend... but do I remember? nahhh.

-I need a new site, that instead of everyone else spamming me, and Facebook helping me be addicted...
-I needed a site where it supported real world connections.
+I need a new site.

+Instead of everyone else spamming me, and Facebook helping me be addicted...

+I needed a site that supported real world connections.
 With anti-dark patterns.

-Enter...
+Enter:

 # Baanabus